We know this is a challenging time for families in Evanston.

 Kamen Park, 1115 South Blvd

 - Open 2nd and 4th Wednesday of the month from 11am-1pm at James Park Field House.
 Requires proof of Evanston residency.

 - Produce, meat, and nonperishable foods

 - Vineyard Church, 2495 Howard, Evanston

-- Will re-open Wednesday, 3/26 from 6-7 in the parking lot next to Jewel.
+- Open Wednesday from 6-7pm in the parking lot next to Jewel.
 Requires proof of Illinois residence.

 - Hillside Food Pantry, 2727 Crawford Ave., Evanston